 Areas of high lead exposure risk remain throughout America’s largest and richest city, a Reuters exploration of blood testing data found.
-In the first examination of its kind, reporters obtained New York childhood blood testing data down to the census tract level – neighborhood areas with some 4,000 residents apiece.
+In the first examination of its kind, reporters obtained New York childhood blood testing data down to the census tract level – neighbourhood areas with some 4,000 residents apiece.
 In densely populated New York, a tract often covers several square blocks.

-While poisoning has nearly been eliminated in many neighborhoods, Reuters identified 69 New York City census tracts where at least 10 percent of small children screened over an 11-year period, from 2005 to 2015, had elevated lead levels.
+While poisoning has nearly been eliminated in many neighbourhoods, Reuters identified 69 New York City census tracts where at least 10 percent of small children screened over an 11-year period, from 2005 to 2015, had elevated lead levels.

 That is twice the rate found across Flint, Michigan, during the peak of its notorious water contamination crisis in 2014 and 2015, where the Centers for Disease Control and Prevention found 5 percent of children’s tests were high.

-The risk areas spanned New York neighborhoods and demographic groups.
+The risk areas spanned New York neighbourhoods and demographic groups.
 Peeling old paint is a conspicuous hazard, but reporters tracked other perils hiding in plain sight, from leaded soil and water, to dangerous toys, cosmetics and health supplements.